- About Us

 - Contact Us

-On September 16, 2019, FedEx announced their 2020 shipping rate increase.
-The increase goes into effect on January 6th, 2020 and will apply to Express, Ground, Home Delivery and Freight services.
+On September 20, 2021, FedEx announced its 2022 shipping rate increase.
+The increase goes into effect on January 3rd, 2022 and will apply to Express (U.S. domestic, U.S. export and U.S. import services), Ground, Home Delivery and Freight services.

-FedEx states shipping rates will increase by an average of 4.9% for Express and Ground services, while FedEx Freight will increase the shipping rate by an average of 5.9%.
-Shipping rates for FedEx SmartPost, used for low-weight residential shipments will also rise.
+FedEx shipping rates will increase by an average of 5.9% for Express, Ground, and Home Delivery Services.
+FedEx Ground Economy, previously known as SmartPost, and generally used for low-weight residential shipments, will also rise.

-But what about the actual transportation rates?
-While the overall average for each increase per service, weight, and zone will somehow pan out to 4.9%, both FedEx and UPS strategically analyze each individual rate, targeting the highest increases in a way that maximize their profits.
-No surprise, especially given the first quarter results from FedEx and the loss from Amazon business.
+Let’s start with transportation rates.
+While the overall average for each increase per service, weight, and zone will somehow pan out to 5.9%, both FedEx and UPS strategically analyze each individual rate, targeting the highest increases in a way that maximizes their profits.

-These charges are never highlighted into the rate mix by the Parcel Carriers because the rate increases in these areas are much greater that the average increase of just the freight cost.
+Now let’s not forget nor ignore the particulars of accessorials.
+These charges are never highlighted in the rate mix by the shipping carriers because the rate increases in these areas are often much greater than the average increase of just the freight cost.